 First, to review:

-Consciousness is the foundation of knowing for all animals.
-Chapter 71’s, To know yet to think that one does not know is best is important advice because it underlines the distinction between knowing and thinking.
-The problem is that we feel our thoughts are more significant than our consciousness (1), and end up believing what we think is true and real.
-Consciousness, the source, gets short shrift.
-You could say we take consciousness for granted.
+Consciousness is the foundation of intuitive knowing for all animals.
+Chapter 71’s, To know yet to think that one does not know is best is important because it indicates a distinction between knowing and thinking.
+We tend to feel our thoughts are more important than our consciousness (1), and thus end up erroneously believing what we think is true and real.
+We wind up taking consciousness, the source, for granted.

 Plain consciousness is impartial and unexciting.
 In contrast, there is nothing boring about feeling certain that our thoughts and judgments are true and reliable.
 As it happens, our emotions are giving us this subjective sense of truth and certainty.
-The stronger the emotions, the greater the schism between what actually is and what we think “actually” is.
+The stronger the emotion, the wider the gulf between what we think is real, and what is truly real.
 Emotion produces an illusion of truth, so to speak.

 Survival instincts lay at the foundation of consciousness and from there direct thought.
 In particular, emotion steers the direction our thoughts take, and consciousness provides the space for thoughts to play out.
-When circumstances trigger emotions, our thoughts mirror those ruffled emotional feathers and allow us to dwell on the event.
+When circumstances trigger emotions, our thoughts mirror those ruffled emotional feathers and invite us to dwell on the event.
 These thoughts then re-stimulate emotion and often set off a vicious circle, i.e., thought ð emotion ð thought ð emotion, etc. We maintain the stressful emotional imbalance long after the stimulus that ignited the initial emotion ends.
-(See One who speaks does not know?, p.602).
+(See What are the roots of thought?, p.602).

 Time versus the timeless now